1. Home

 You will learn the entire process – from picking the best green coffee beans to ultimately roasting the perfect blend for a memorable cup of coffee.
 Whether you want to set up a roastery, a coffee shop, or simply roast coffee to share with loved ones, this is a fantastic place to begin.

-Donaldina is a coffee lover and freelance writer from Tanzania.
-Coffee runs deep in her family - tracing its roots to her grandmother’s running of their first coffee farm in the mid-70s.
-She enjoys spending her time writing and co-running her grandmother's small robusta coffee farm with her sister in northwest Tanzania during the summer seasons.
+Donna is a coffee lover and freelance writer from Tanzania.
+Coffee runs deep in her family, tracing its roots to her grandmother’s running of their first coffee farm in the mid-70s.
+During the summer seasons, she enjoys writing and co-running her grandmother's small robusta coffee farm with her sister in northwest Tanzania.

-Monthly news worthy of your inbox.
+Monthly coffee news from around the world, worthy of your inbox.

 We write a monthly newsletter about our curiosities and what's happening in the coffee world.
 Topics like monthly deals, industry news, the science behind our favorite beverage, and more.